ENZYME-APD/tapir-archicad-automation/README.md

 This repository contains the Archicad Python API Grasshopper Plugin, the easiest way to use the JSON/Python API from Archicad without knowing how to code.
 The repository contains the following components:
 - [grasshopper-plugin](grasshopper-plugin): This is set of nodes for a Grasshopper that handles functions of ARCHICAD Python API and helps with creation BIMx extensions (.bimxx).
 - [archicad-addon](archicad-addon): The source code of the Tapir Additional JSON Commands Archicad Add-On.
 This Add-On registers some additional JSON commands on the Archicad JSON API.
+- [python-package](python-package): Contains the source code for IronPython friendly adaptation of the official [archicad](https://pypi.org/project/archicad/) package.

 ## Grasshopper Plugin